okuvshynov/rlscout/README.md

 With smaller models we have now we can skip GPU/TPU things for now and just run on HW we have.

+1. Focus on just optimizing minimax
+2. Time/Number of nodes as a function of model iteration
+3. time/number of visits/total number of visits as a function of N threads/processes

 ### current issues

 ```